A Gourmet Touch: Grilled Paella Recipe

 The level of spiciness in paella can be adjusted to suit your personal taste.
 If you prefer a milder flavor, reduce the amount of paprika or eliminate it altogether.
 Alternatively, if you enjoy a spicy kick, consider adding a pinch of cayenne pepper or a few slices of jalapeno.

-Also read about: Summertime Treat: Grilled Watermelon Recipe
+Also read about: A Middle-Eastern Favorite: Grilled Pita Bread Recipe

 Tools and Equipment